orlambda/PPP3/NOTES.md

     Is this because a vector's contents are stored in an array, and pushing to the front would require moving every element in the array?

 p592: "The difference between an input iterator and a forward iterator is that you can traverse a sequence repeatedly using a forward iterator."
 What does this mean?

+p609: What is a better way?

+p622: void print same - print_same?